Cecil De Mille era figlio di un commediante; dopo aver studiato arte

 who is barely saved by the police.
 The judge sends the couple free.

-Nel 1916 diresse anche il suo primo colossal, Joan The Woman.
+Nel 1916 diresse anche il suo primo "colossal" (epic historical movie), Joan The Woman.

 Alla fine del decennio passò alla commedia di costume, con film leggeri